Timelapse

 You must win three rounds of the game before your opponent does.
 Each round is won by the first side to win three encounters.
 Your opponent seems to adapt to your prior gameplay, so one strategy is to pick your choices for each encounter on a purely random basis and save your game after winning each round.

 Back out from the game and watch the chasm bridge raise up.
 Move F30 L and pick up the orange gem from the pink plant on the tree branch.
 Move L F and put the gem into the right-hand eye socket of the statue.
-Move R and wait a few seconds for the spider to drop down; pick up the green gem in the center of the web.
+Move R and wait a few seconds for the spider to drop down, then pick up the green gem in the center of the web.
 Move L and put the gem into the left-hand eye socket.
-Push on the right socket and take the machete from the mouth of the statue.
-Click on the machete four times to chop down all the brown vines immediately to the right of the statue.
+Push on the right socket and take the machete by its handle from the mouth of the statue.
+Click on the machete handle four times to chop down all the brown vines immediately to the right of the statue.

 Lizard Temple